Borja Virto

 Borja Virto Astudillo (born 4 February 1991) is a Spanish professional golfer.

+Amateur career

 Virto played college golf at Iowa State University for two years.

+Professional career

 Virto played on the Alps Tour in 2014, winning twice, and finishing fourth on the Order of Merit.
 This finish secured him a Challenge Tour card for 2015 but he finished T-18 at the 2014 European Tour Qualifying School (after starting at the second stage) to earn his European Tour card for 2015.

 He split time between both tours in 2015 and won on the Challenge Tour at the D+D Real Slovakia Challenge in July and The Foshan Open in October.
 He finished 2015 in third place on the Challenge Tour, earning a place on the European Tour for 2016.